 We belong to El Olam—the Eternal God.
-Although He created time, He is not bound by it.
+Although He created time, He’s not bound by it.
 That’s sometimes difficult to remember because we are finite beings who are bound by time.
 We’re especially sensitive to the passage of time when we’re in the middle of a project and struggling with writer’s block or when we’re waiting for the response to a submission.
 But God is sovereign and His timing is perfect.
 Will you use your times of waiting to trust God for His perfect timing?

 Then I met a terrific children’s author who agreed to partner with me for the series.
 She applied her rhythm and rhyme abilities to the existing manuscripts and made them sing.
 (Thanks, Crystal Bowman!)
 The project was picked up by a children’s publisher soon after our collaboration.
-I’m so grateful for the early rejections because those initial drafts did not have the polish the published books have.
+I’m so grateful for the early rejections because my initial drafts didn’t have the polish that the published books have.

 Now it’s your turn.
 What other topics can we pray for in relation to our writing?

-In addition to her writing, Ava also teaches a weekly, Bible Study Fellowship (BSF) class.
-She is a passionate speaker and teacher, and delights in challenging audiences with the truth of God’s word in relevant, enjoyable presentations.
-For more information, visit her at www.AvaWrites.com.
+Ava Pennington is a writer, Bible teacher, and speaker.
+Her book, Daily Reflections on the Names of God: A Devotional, is endorsed by Precepts founder Kay Arthur.
+She has also written numerous articles for magazines such as Clubhouse, Today’s Christian Woman, Power for Living, and Called.
+In addition to her writing, Ava teaches a weekly Bible Study Fellowship (BSF) class of 300 women.
+She is a passionate speaker and teacher and delights in challenging audiences with the truth of God’s Word in relevant, enjoyable presentations.
+Ava and Russ have been married for 40 years and live in southeast Florida.
+For more information, visit her at AvaWrites.com.

 8 thoughts on “What Do You Pray for Your Writing?”